kontent-ai/delivery-sdk-net/docs/for-developers.md

 });
 ```

 Timing: for `AddDeliveryClient`, the callback runs when `IOptions<DeliveryOptions>` is first resolved (via `OptionsBuilder.Configure<IServiceProvider>`).
-For the cache overloads, the callback runs the first time the keyed `IDeliveryCacheManager` is resolved.
-This means validation of `DeliveryCacheOptions` is deferred to resolution time for the `(sp, opts)` cache overloads, whereas the plain `Action<DeliveryCacheOptions>` cache overloads validate eagerly at registration — use the plain overload if you need registration-time failure.
+For the cache overloads, the callback runs the first time the keyed singleton `IDeliveryCacheManager` is resolved from the root provider.
+Resolve only singleton-safe dependencies from cache callbacks, such as `IOptions<T>` or `IOptionsMonitor<T>`; do not depend on scoped/request services such as `IOptionsSnapshot<T>`.
+Validation of `DeliveryCacheOptions` is deferred to resolution time for the `(sp, opts)` cache overloads, whereas the plain `Action<DeliveryCacheOptions>` cache overloads validate eagerly at registration — use the plain overload if you need registration-time failure.

 ### Core Dependencies Registration